nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

    - If a person is on a personal mobility vehicle (e.g. skateboard, Segway, scooter), include the person in the annotation for `human.pedestrian.personal_mobility`.
    - If there is uncertainty about the type of the pedestrian (`human.pedestrian.adult` vs `human.pedestrian.child` vs `human.pedestrian.construction_worker`, etc.), choose `human.pedestrian.adult`.
  - `vehicle.*`
-   - In nighttime images, annotate the vehicles only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
+   - In nighttime images, annotate a vehicle only when a pair of lights is clearly visible (break or head or hazard lights), and it is clearly on the road surface.
    - If the pivoting joint of a bus cannot be seen, annotate it as `vehicle.bus.rigid`.
-   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles, bicycles, and personal mobility vehicles), the rider (and, if applicable, the passengers as well as objects) should be included in the box for the vehicle.
+   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles and bicycles), the rider (and, if applicable, the passengers as well as objects) should be included in the box for the vehicle.
    - If there is a pedestrian standing next to the vehicle, do not include the pedestrian in the annotation.
    - For `vehicle.motorcycle`: